 According to the last state of the sector survey by SEUK, 41% of social enterprises are led by women.
-But we still have a long way to go for gender equality in social enterprise - as we'll hear from June O'Sullivan, CEO LEYF, later in the week (make sure you're signed up to our newsletter!).
+But we still have a long way to go for gender equality in social enterprise - as we heard from June O'Sullivan, CEO LEYF.

 So how do you succeed as a female social entrepreneur?

 We asked four women, whose businesses are changing lives, about their lessons learned for other aspiring social entrepreneurs.
 Here's what they said: